wrachel/RobustPhysics-RASA-project/README.md

 In order to install Rasa, please use the command `pip install rasa`.
 Ensure that you are in the folder of the repo you just cloned when running this command.

-In order to install Flask, the web server library, use the command `pip install Flask`.
+In order to install Flask, the web server library, use the command `pip install Flask` and `pip install flaskwebgui`.

 ## Training the Rasa model: